-The Big Sky special meeting of stockholders will be held on January 13, 1999, at [a.m./p.m.] local time, in the room at the Best Western Buck's T-4 Lodge, , Big Sky, Montana.
+The Big Sky special meeting of stockholders will be held on January 13, 1999, at 10:00 a.m. local time, at the Best Western Buck's T-4 Lodge, 46625 Gallatin Road, Big Sky, Montana.

 PURPOSE

 The purposes of the Big Sky special meeting are as follows: (i) to consider and vote upon approval of the Share Exchange Agreement, and (ii) to act upon other matters, if any, that may properly come before the Big Sky special meeting.